quantumatic/stellar/docs/README.md

 # Introduction

-This is the reference manual for the Ry programming language.
+This is the reference manual for the Stellar programming language.

-Ry is a general-purpose language designed with systems programming in mind.
+Stellar is a general-purpose language designed with systems programming in mind.
 It is strongly typed and garbage-collected.

 # Notation